Q:

 A:

 To understand why baking soda and vinegar react, you first need to understand the basic chemistry of these two substances.
+Baking Soda (Sodium Bicarbonate)

-1. Baking Soda (Sodium Bicarbonate) The chemical formula of baking soda is NaHCO3, which is a weak alkaline salt.
-It can be decomposed into bicarbonate ions (HCO3 ^-) and sodium ions (Na ^) in water.
-The bicarbonate ion is weakly basic and a neutralization reaction occurs when it encounters an acidic substance.
+The molecular formula of baking soda is NaHCO3, which is a weak alkaline salt.
+But it's able to be decomposed into bicarbonate ions (HCO3 ^-) and sodium ions (Na ^) in aquatic environments.
+Based on my observations, Additionally The bicarbonate ion is weakly basic and a neutralization interaction occurs when it encounters an acidic chemical.
+Vinegar (acetic acid)

 HCO3^- H^ → H2O CO2↑